m-yosefpor/enhancements/enhancements/ingress/bind-options.md

 ### Goal

-Enable cluster administrators to configure the following ports bindings on IngressControllers that use the "HostNetwork" endpoint publishing strategies:
+Enable cluster administrators to configure IngressControllers which use "HostNetwork" endpoint publishing strategy with the bindings for the following ports:
 - HTTP
 - HTTPS
 - SNI